terminusdb/terminuscms-docs/how-to/query/woql/filter.md

 > TerminusCMS.
 You will then have full access to the data needed for
 > this tutorial.

-Since WOQL is a datalog, filter are just part of the query.
+Since WOQL is a datalog, filters are just part of the query.
 You can express negative information, or constraints on the variables in order to get a restriction down to the things you want.